caseybn/Weather_Station_Data_Summary/README.md

 [POSIXct Data/Time Formatting](https://www.rdocumentation.org/packages/base/versions/3.5.1/topics/as.POSIX*)

 ## Expected Products:
-I expect that at the end of this project I will have a .csv file with the daily and bi-weekly sums for precipitation and solar irradiance as well as files containing the daily means for temperature, relative humidity, and wind speed.
+I expect that at the end of this project I will have a .csv file with the daily and bi-weekly sums for precipitation and solar irradiance as well as files containing the daily means for temperature, relative humidity, and wind speed. _As you move forward, you may begin to see these 'products' as disposable - the real product is the script that will produce tables, flatfiles or figures_

 ## Questions for instructor:
 Are there other packages and functions that I should be exploring?
 I know you mentioned something about tidyr, but that isn't used for aggregation.
-Perhaps I can use it to tidy the data prior to my other work?
+Perhaps I can use it to tidy the data prior to my other work? _aggregate is the base R implementation you need!_

 When we were working in the shell we used variables and then would bash with the desired input.
 I would like to do that with my code if possible.
 So that would be bashing through R?
-This part is a little unclear for me still.
+This part is a little unclear for me still. _this is what we call a 'function' in R.  All the commands we use in R are acutally functions.
+We will learn to write our own soon._

 ## CODE To-Date (10-25-2018):
 #Weather Station Data summarization